 Students are given the opportunity to study a variety of Art subjects at Wodonga Middle Years College.
-In Year 7 and 8 they will engage in all Art subjects to better understand what specialist subject they will choose in Year 9.
+In Year 7 and 8 students will engage in all Art subjects to better understand what specialist subject they will choose in Year 9.

 Students will require different materials for each subject depending on what course they are immersed in.
-It's the responsibility of the student to maintain and supply these materials.